ccamel/awesome-ccamel/README.md

 - [psampaz/go-mod-outdated](https://github.com/psampaz/go-mod-outdated) - Find outdated dependencies of your Go projects. go-mod-outdated provides a table view of the go list -u -m -json all command which lists all dependencies of a Go project and their available minor and patch updates.
 It also provides a way to filter indirect dependencies and dependencies without updates.
 - [psampaz/gothanks](https://github.com/psampaz/gothanks) - GoThanks automatically stars Go's official repository and your go.mod github dependencies, providing a simple way  to say thanks to the maintainers of the modules you use and the contributors of Go itself.
 - [pseudomuto/protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) - Documentation generator plugin for Google Protocol Buffers
-- [public-awesome/stargaze](https://github.com/public-awesome/stargaze) - Stargaze Cosmos proof-of-stake node
+- [public-awesome/stargaze](https://github.com/public-awesome/stargaze) - Stargaze Cosmos proof-of-stake blockchain
 - [qax-os/excelize](https://github.com/qax-os/excelize) - Go language library for reading and writing Microsoft Excel™ (XLAM / XLSM / XLSX / XLTM / XLTX) spreadsheets
 - [qntfy/kazaam](https://github.com/qntfy/kazaam) - Arbitrary transformations of JSON in Golang
 - [quay/dba-operator](https://github.com/quay/dba-operator) - Kubernetes Operator that orchestrates relational database schema migrations